k0pster/jmgdo-microservices/README.md

 # jmgdo-microservices
 Basic CRUD Operations with Python
-Using Postman, Swagger and graphQL
+.Using Postman, Swagger and graphQL